10 Best Things To Do in Playa del Ingles, Gran Canaria

 See the dolphins in their natural habitat

 Doing a boat trip is one of the best activities in Gran Canaria and you shouldn't miss this opportunity.
-The boat leaves from Puerto Rico, but the trip includes the transfer from your hotel in Mogan, Taurito, Playa del Inglés, Maspalomas, San Agustin, and Bahia Feliz.
+The boat trips usually leave from Puerto Rico, but the trip includes the transfer from your hotel in Mogan, Taurito, Playa del Inglés, Maspalomas, San Agustin, and Bahia Feliz.

 Sail along the southwest coast of the island in search of marine animals like pilot whales, bottlenose dolphins, green turtles, and flying fish.